josephecombs/HN-job-matcher/README.md

 If you posted to the "seeking a job" thread, you can look in /spit to see the ranking of jobs you should apply to based on .levenshtein_similar method's (of the amatch gem) comparison of your post to each of the "seeking" posts.

-PS - plz hire me!
+PS - hire me!
 I posted as jecjec in the hiring thread!